 - Demonstrate leadership qualities that inspire and motivate an audience

 - Face media opportunities with ease and composure

 - Learn a reliable approach to preparing for presentations and meetings

-Speak Like Your Success Depends On It—Because It Does
+Speak Like Your Success Depends On It—

 An individual works hard to reach a place of respect and authority in her or his chosen profession.
 Effective self-presentation adds confidence and allows one’s unique personality and expertise to shine through - in fact, it is key in separating from the pack and reaching higher goals.
 With companies downsizing, these skills are essential in demonstrating value to an employer, manager, or board.
 Presenting well can also mean the difference between landing a client and being quickly forgotten.

 The Bad News: Being a great communicator isn’t always a natural gift.

 The Good News: Communication is a skill and it can be learned.

 Contact Silverman Speech Consulting for information on how to obtain personal, customized coaching for yourself or someone in whom you believe.